*First written July 2025, updated November 2025.*

 - Report to Shopify!
 This is something that needs to be dealt with by Shopify themselves, so the more people who report it, the more likely they are to do something.

-- Turn off abandoned cart emails if you’re sending thousands.
+- Turn off abandoned checkout emails if you’re sending thousands.
 Or separate abandon cart from abandon checkout email automations.
-Since the bots are going direct to checkout, you can still capture people who are abandoning the cart prior to checkout.
+Since the bots are going direct to checkout, you can still capture people are abandoning the cart prior to checkout.

 - You can create a BOT segment in your email provider with rules – a) have not opened any message, b) have not placed an order, c) have not visited any URL on your website where URL does not contain ‘checkout.’
-You can use this to filter out the BOT segment from all sends.
-If you use Klaviyo, here’s a link to their help page about creating the segment you need.
+You can use this to filter out a BOT segment and delete or suppress email addresses in this segment.

 Potentially the best app solution…?